If you have any queries or wish to make an appointment, please contact us:

 Data

 We asked about the data that they had to support acceptance as a direct drop-in for additives from the incumbent (suspected to be the market leader).
-They produced nmr spectra and gas chromatographs showing almost the same molecular mix in their additive as the market leader and a couple of very simple performance tests of the additive neat or diluted in a generic base oil.
+They produced nmr spectra and gas chromatographs showing almost the same molecular mix in their additive as the incumbent and a couple of very simple performance tests of the additive neat or diluted in a generic base oil.
 Everything else they had was relevant to a different industry.

 Collaboration